smitty7349/ww-pv-file-uploader/README.md

 ## Releases

+### 0.0.7

+- all features from 0.0.6 can be disabled/enabled in Weweb
+- fix bug stopping the dialog from closing

 ### 0.0.6 - First round of transformations, Uploadcare only (no Weweb integration), text overlay missing

 - grayscale transformation, Uploadcare only (no Weweb integration)